psr1919plus21/MultiSelector/README.md

  **selectAll** – This option include select all button before all your select items.

  **selectAllText** – This string define select all button text.

+ **selectAllToggle** – If pressing select all button again all items will be unselected.